 Building on my previous works, which have entailed delving into concepts pertaining to the nuanced dialogues that transpire within the intimate enclave of the bedroom.
 The “Wā” series extends beyond this to explore the human desire to bridge the unfathomable distance between one and the other and how that can manifest.
 I will question the different needs relating to space and the allure of togetherness.

 George has exhibited in New Zealand, Canada, Germany, Australia and China.
-George relocated back to New Zealand after completing the illustrious Associate Training Program at the JamFactory in Adelaide.
-George is based in the Manawatu and most recently awarded Highly Commended at the RT Nelson Prize, was a finalist in the Molly Morpeth Canaday Award and was the 2024 recipient of the New Zealand Glassworks Artist in Residence.
+After completing the illustrious Associate Training Program at the JamFactory in Adelaide, George relocated back to New Zealand and is now based in the Manawatu.
+Most recently, George was a finalist in the Molly Morpeth Canaday Award and the National Contemporary Art Award, was the 2024 recipient of the New Zealand Glassworks Artist in Residence, and was selected for New Glass Review 45.